shivajreddy/nexus/readme.md

 - 2. `sudo docker-compose -f docker-compose-prod.yml down`      down will tear down.
 - 3. `sudo docker-compose -f docker-compose-prod.yml up --build -d`   d is to run in detached mode.
 - 4. when you keep building up, the storage keeps increasing due to past images/containers/volumes. so delete them using ?

+### Running it locally
+- 1. clone this repo
+- 2. set up the environment files for backend and frontend Backend
+  - environment file should be in nexus/backend/nexus/
+  - the file name is .env.prod  or .env.dev or .env.test
+  - so the final location is
+    environment should be in nexus/backend/nexus/.env.prod

+  Frontend
+  - environment file should be in nexus/frontend/nexus/
+  - the file name is .env
+  - so the final location is
+    environment should be in nexus/frontend/nexus/.env